NtajiBenbor/Space-Shooters/README.md

 ## My process

-I started off by creating the basic structure of this game using scartch, then i gradually added different sprites and wrote the logic to control these sprites as per the guidelines in the problemset description.
+I started off by creating the basic structure of this game using Scratch, then I gradually added different sprites and wrote the logic to control these sprites as per the guidelines in the problem set description.
 I then created a repository for this project on github.

 ### Built with